FREQUENTLY ASKED QUESTIONS

 15. How do I sign up for housing?

 Returning resident students have the opportunity to select their room/suite and roommates/suitemates for the next academic year by completing the Returning Student Housing Contract.
 The contracts are distributed to the returning resident students early in the spring semester.
 Incoming resident students will receive a housing contract once they have deposited with the Office of Admissions and indicated their desire to be a resident student.
-All housing contracts can also be found on the Caldwell College Residence Life website.
+All housing contracts can also be found on the Caldwell University Residence Life website.

 17. Should I bring an extension cord?